amelmer/amelmer.github.io/cv.md

 ### Feeding America
 <i>Graduate Research Intern, June 2023 - May 2024</i>
-*	Conducted quantitative data analysis of network-wide surveys using Excel and R
-* Conducted qualitative data analysis of network-wide surveys using Excel and Qualtrics
+*	Conducted quantitative and qualitative data analysis of network-wide surveys using Excel, R, and Qualtrics
 * Developed data visualizations using Excel, R, and Qualtrics
 * Developed reports to communicate results of network-wide surveys to national organization staff and network members
+* Designed surveys to capture the experiences of pilot participants to inform program scaling
+* Conducted a literature review on the experiences of food insecurity within the LGBTQIA2S+ community

 ### Illinois Criminal Justice Information Authority
 <i>Center for Victim Studies Research Intern, June 2023 – September 2023</i>
 * Conducted literature reviews on risk factors for revictimization
 * Provided recommendations based on literature surrounding risk factors for ACEs to inform revisions to the program intake form
 * Developed data visualizations for year-end reports using Excel
+* Advised on drafting of Notice of Funding Opportunity

 ### Illinois Justice Project
 <i>Intern, March 2023 – June 2023</i>
 * Attended coalition meetings weekly and assisted with notetaking and communication with panelists and guest speakers
 * Collected a list of news articles from a variety of sources related to criminal justice to send out in a weekly newsletter
-* Researched relevant legislation
+* Researched relevant legislation to inform decisions about endorsements

 ### UPLIFT San Diego
 <i>Home Team Intern,	September 2021 - June 2022</i>
 * Engaged with landlords and community-based resources to find available housing and create partnerships
 * Recruited new volunteers through weekly active outreach and assisted in training new community volunteers
 * Documented weekly case conferences and updated the program's database
-* Designed two 1-hour workshops to teach teens about healthy relationships and drug and alcohol use using theories of harm reduction
+* Designed two 1-hour workshops to teach teens about healthy relationships and drug and alcohol use based in harm reduction

 ### UC San Diego Political Science Department	San Diego, CA
 <i>Research Assistant,	January 2021 - June 2021</i>